patchlevel/event-sourcing/docs/pages/event_bus.md

 ## Message

-A `Message` contains the event and related meta information such as the aggregate class and id.
+A `Message` contains the event and related meta information as headers.
+A `Message` contains only two properties, first the `event` and second the `headers`.
+Internally we are also using the `headers` to store meta information for the `Message` for example:
-A message contains the following information:

-* aggregate class
+* aggregate name
 * aggregate id
 * playhead
-* event
 * recorded on
-* custom headers

 Each event is packed into a message and dispatched using the event bus.